mus-com-psy/mew-york.github.io/README.md

 * Discover Music
 * Unmix+

-This site also links to repositories of code for people interested in music/audio programming, which have been developed through meetings of the Music Coding Collective in the Department of Music at University of York.
+This site also links to code repositories that may be of interest to people looking to get into music/audio programming.
+These repos have been developed via meetings of the Music Coding Collective in the Department of Music at University of York.